 A. Deposits - All funds of the College are deposited in board-designated official depositories and are required to be collateralized in accordance with North Carolina General Statute 115D-58.7.
 Official depositories may be established with any bank or savings and loan association whose principal office is located in North Carolina.
 Also, the College may establish time deposit accounts, money market accounts, and certificates of deposit.
-The amount shown on the Statement of Net Assets as cash and cash equivalents includes cash on hand totaling \$11,965.00, and deposits in private financial institutions with a carrying value of \$4,329,445.87, and a bank balance of \$4,427,441.16.
+Cash on hand at June 30, 2011 was \$4,370.00.
+The carrying amount of the College's deposits not with the State Treasurer was \$3,810,433.50, and the bank balance was \$4,197,889.33.